Grundy County DUI Bail Information

 Missing court will result in bond forfeiture, arrest warrant, and additional charges.
 Your co-signer will be liable for the full bail amount.

-Being arrested for a DUI in Grundy, Tennessee can be a frightening experience.
-One of the first things you'll likely be concerned about is getting out of jail.
-This guide will walk you through the bail process in Grundy County, explaining your options and what to expect.
-Understanding the bail process can help you regain your freedom and start focusing on your defense.
+A DUI arrest in Grundy, Tennessee, can be a disorienting experience.
+One of the first things you'll likely be concerned with is getting out of jail.
+This guide explains the bail process in Grundy County, providing a step-by-step overview of how to secure your release and what to expect afterward.

 Typical Bail Amounts for DUI